 Akayama folded herself into a boat.
-Nemo stepped shakily aboard her back, and after she crossed the harsh surf he was glad to step off onto the second island.
+Nemo stepped shakily aboard her back, and after she crossed the harsh surf he was glad to disembark onto the second island.
 Nemo walked through the trees staring at their canopies in awe.

 “You have food, at least.”
 Akayama stretched her whole body to pull fruit from the treetops.
 Bananas, apples, oranges, pomegranates, and peaches grew side-by-side.
 She gave their fruits to Nemo.
 “Not all these trees can survive in this climate.
 Enjoy them while they last.”

 “Hey.”
 She placed a bird before him.
-“Don’t eat these, okay?
+“Don’t eat these.
 These aren’t fruit.”
 Nemo stared blankly, so she sketched the bird in the sand.
 “Buu.”
 She crossed her arms in an X. “Buu.”
 She swept the bird-sketch away.
 “Got it?”

 Nemo nodded.
-When he finished the fruits, Akayama led him back to the coast to show him her Hurricane Planet shining like the sun.
+Akayama led him back to the coast to show him her Hurricane Planet shining like the sun.
 “That object and I are separate, but of the same form.
 You come from there as well.
 I must go, but I will return.
 Let me sample your DNA.”

 She speared him in the ribs with the white point of a feather.
 Nemo shouted, but the feather left no wound.
 Its point was thinner than a syringe.

-With that her body flattened so wide, tall, and thin that the wind carried her to the sun.
+With that her body flattened so wide, tall, and thin that the wind lifted her.
 Nemo watched her float away like a jellyfish.